 Direct traffic shows sessions that accessed your site by typing it directly into their browser or a link that does not meet other source bucketing criteria.

 Within the sources report, you can drill down further to see the Entrance URL of a direct traffic session, which is the URL a visitor entered into their web browser to reach your site by direct traffic.

 The other campaigns source displays any sessions to URLs created with the tracking URL builder in HubSpot.
 You can drill down into other campaigns to see the specific campaign name.
 The second breakdown for a specific campaign is the source/medium as dictated by the tracking URL you created.

 The second breakdown for Other Campaigns is source/medium as dictated in your tracking URL.
 If none are found, it appears as none/none.

 If you select the Include offline sources checkbox, you'll see offline sources included in your sources data.
-They won't appear in your sessions graph, as there is no website traffic associated with offline contacts, but they will appear if you click the dropdown menu in the upper-left corner of the chart and select New contacts or Customers.
+They won't appear in your sessions graph, as there is no website traffic associated with offline contacts, but they will appear if you click the dropdown menu in the upper left of the chart and select New contacts or Customers.

 When you drill down into offline sources, you'll see contacts created by some of the following sources:

 - API: contacts created via the Contacts API.

 - Imported: contacts that were originally created as new contacts via list import.